Uitware/locreg/README.md

 #### Prerequisites
-For locreg to work properly, you must have Docker installed on your machine.
+For locreg to work properly, you must have Docker installed on your machine and Ngrok account created.
 Additionally, if you plan to use locreg with Azure, ensure that the Azure CLI is installed and authenticated